 Your alarm goes off in the morning and you think to yourself, “No way, I just want to sleep some more.”
 So you hit the snooze and then do so yourself.
 Your alarm goes off again in the next few minutes and you think to yourself, “Aww man, my bed is so warm and cozy, comfortable; I just want to stay here a little longer.”
 But your brain starts showing you pictures of you rushing to get ready, being late for work, and your boss yelling at you.
 Eventually, this becomes too much for you, so you decide to get up and start the day.
 What got you to get out of bed are scenarios that you want to get AWAY from.

 - Health example: Most people think of getting healthier as losing weight.
-This is an away motivation style.
+This is an away from motivation style.

-- Power words or thoughts typically associated with away motivation styles include: Avoid, ease, relax and get away.
+- Power words or thoughts typically associated with away motivation styles include: Avoid, ease, relax, and getaway.

 You’re on vacation at a posh resort and as you wake up one morning, you immediately start to brainstorm the adventures you can have today.
-No work, family, or other obligations—it’s just you, this vacation and a real good time.
+No work, family, or other obligations—it’s just you, this vacation, and real good time.
 All of the opportunities rush across your mind, and you start to see vivid and detailed pictures of all you can accomplish today.
 The question of whether or not to actually get up has never crossed your mind.
 What got you out of bed is was the ability to move TOWARDS all of the rewards that come with getting up today.

 - Health example: As opposed to losing weight you think of the health and fitness you’ll be gaining.